codex-academy/angular-intro/README.md

     .controller('TodoCtrl', function($scope, Todo){
 ```

-### Change your Todo App client side
+### Change your todo App client side

-You are now ready to change your application to access the API you just created using the ngResource module.
+You are now ready to change your application to access the API you just created using the `ngResource` module.
 The examples below are the building blocks you need to add MongoDB persistence to your API.
 Be sure to test as you change each bit of functionality.

 #### Get all todos: